 Moving Tip #9: Plan how you pack

 For the journey, plan how you pack.
 What goes into the transporter truck last comes out first.
 You may have your family with you or you may be traveling along with all your belongings.
-You may need coffee, snack, and somewhere to sleep, along with a place to get a shower.
+You may need coffee, a snack, and somewhere to sleep, along with a place to get a shower.
 The last thing you want is to have all those essentials packed away in the back of the truck.

 Moving Tip # 10: Bring only the essentials